beardednerfherder/unique-portable-fridge-bluetooth-controller/README.md

 ## Alternative app for Unique UGP-45L Bluetooth fridge/freezer

-Unique Chill is an open-source replacement Bluetooth app for Unique Appliances / Unique Off-Grid portable fridge/freezers such as the UGP-45L.
-It was created because the original Unique Appliance Android app is no longer available in the Google Play Store.
+Unique Chill is an open-source replacement Bluetooth controller for Unique Appliances / Unique Off-Grid portable fridge/freezers such as the UGP-45L.

+It was created because the original Unique Appliance Android app appears to no longer be available in the Google Play Store.

-This may help if you are searching for:
+This project may help if you are searching for:

 - Unique UGP-45L Bluetooth app
 - Unique Appliance app missing from Google Play